 If you do not receive your absentee ballot on time, you can vote in person during the Early Voting period or on Election Day.
 You can vote in person even if you applied to vote absentee.

-Make sure to follow the instructions on the ballot, put it in the appropriate envelope, sign the back of that inner (or “security”) envelope, and seal the envelope.
+Make sure to follow the instructions on the ballot, put it in the appropriate envelope, sign the back of that inner (“security” or “oath”) envelope, and seal the envelope.
 Do not make any extraneous marks on the ballot or it might not be counted.
 Put that envelope in the return envelope and seal the return envelope.
 Don’t forget to sign the inner envelope – a missing signature is one of the most common reasons for disqualifying ballots.

 Yes!
-Unlike the June primary, you must put stamps on your absentee ballot envelope.
-The amount of postage needed has not yet been published.
-Check back here to see the updated information.
+Unlike the June primary, you must put stamps on your absentee ballot return envelope.
+We recommend for all voters in NYC to put two stamps on the return envelope.

-You may return your ballot by mail.
-The envelope must be postmarked by Tuesday, November 3 (Election Day), and received in the Board of Elections by November 10.
-Ballots received in the Board of Elections without a postmark on the day after Election Day will also be counted.
+You may return your ballot by mail or by dropping it off at designated locations.
+If you decide to mail it, the envelope must be postmarked by Tuesday, November 3 (Election Day), and received in the Board of Elections by November 10.
+Ballots that lack a postmark but are received by the Board of Election the day after Election Day will also be counted.
 However, we recommend mailing your ballot as soon as you have completed it.
 Thousands of Primary Election ballots were not counted because they arrived too late at the Board of Elections.

 You can also return your ballot by dropping it off at a number of locations, without waiting in line.
-During Early Voting period (October 24 – November 1), you can drop off your absentee ballot at your early voting polling site.
+From now until Election Day you may drop your ballot at any of the six offices of the Board of Elections, from 9 am to 5 pm.
+See their locations here.
+During the Early Voting period (October 24 – November 1), you can drop off your absentee ballot at any early voting polling site.
 On Election Day, you can drop off your absentee ballot in any polling site.
 You won’t have to wait in line to vote to drop off your ballot in the drop-off box.
-Additionally, you can also drop off your absentee ballot at your local Board of Elections until 9 pm on Election Day.

 You can contact the Board of Elections at 1-866-VOTE-NYC or [email protected], explain the situation, and request a new ballot.
 Or, you can vote in person.